tiy-durham-fe-2015/curriculum/lectures/week3/3-wednesday-3.md

 ## Topics

-Today, we're going to talk about exceptions... and Gulp!
+Today, we're going to talk about exceptions... and review objects and the DOM...

+...
+And maybe get into a little Gulp??

 ## Agenda